Model-Based Characteristics v1.0 – Persistent Identification and Related Digital Practices (new standard)

 In June 2020, the DMSC began the development of this new metrology standard to provide a common approach for tagging and uniquely identifying product characteristics that are of interest for the product realization process in a Model-Based environment.
 The goal was to create an ANSI/ISO standard that would be applicable for both human-readable communication and machine-readable applications that can enable the digital thread.

-After three years of effort by way of the DMSC Working Group process, a completed standard proposal moved through the DMSC Standards Committee for fine-tuning and approval as part of the ANSI development process.
-At an in-person meeting, the Standards Committee vote was overwhelmingly affirmative, and the proposal moved to the next step in the ANSI approval process.
+After four years of effort by way of the DMSC Working Group process, a completed MBC standard proposal moved through the DMSC Standards Committee for fine-tuning and approval as part of the development process.
+At an in-person meeting, the Standards Committee vote was overwhelmingly affirmative, and the MBC proposal moved to the next step in the DMSC approval process.

 Standard Status

-The new DMSC standard proposal appeared in the August 25, 2023 edition (page 25) of the ANSI Standards Action, and according to ANSI procedures, was made available for Public Review for a period of 45 days.
-Comment deadline expired October 9, 2023.
-Comments are now being forwarded to DMSC for response.
+The new DMSC standard proposal appeared in the 25 August 2023 edition (page 25) of the ANSI Standards Action, and in accordance with ANSI BSR-08 procedures, was made available for Public Review for a period of 45 days.
+Comment deadline expired 9 October, 2023.
+Public comments were forwarded to DMSC for a formal response.

-The last step in the process would be a final review by an ANSI committee, at which point ANSI would publish the MBC proposal as an official ANS (American National Standard).
+The last step in the process was a final review by an ANSI standards committee.
+On 31 May, 2026, ANSI confirmed approval of the MBC 1.0 standard as a new American National Standard (ANS).

-Click here to download your free copy of the Model-Based Characteristic Standard v1.0 (190 pages)
+Download your free copy of the Model-Based Characteristic Standard v1.0 (188 pages).

 Direct any questions regarding the development process or future features of the MBC Standard to DMSC Executive Director, Mark Thomas: mark.thomas@qifstandards.org